 Anna Burkey is a producer and cultural programmer, creating and driving high-quality programs.
 Anna works across the creative arts, but is particularly fond of books and reading.
 Her artistic roots lie in Edinburgh, the world’s largest festival city, and she’s fascinated by the way that stories translate across format, from illustration, words and books to games and technology.
 Currently, Anna is managing Reader Development for the State Library of Victoria in Melbourne, supporting the development of a new strand of family programming and heading up the national Centre for Youth Literature.

 Cameron Rogers (Secretary) is a screen industries lawyer, specialising in film, television, transmedia projects, and the games industry.
 He is a founding board member of the Freeplay Independent Games Festival.
 Cam has acted for several games companies around Australia, including Tin Man Games, The Voxel Agents and Robot Circus, and is passionate about the future of the industry in Australia.

-Hugh Davies is a senior lecturer in Media, Screen and Sound at La Trobe University, and is deputy director of the Centre for Creative Arts.
+Dr. Hugh Davies (Acting Vice Chair) is a senior lecturer in Media, Screen and Sound at La Trobe University, and is deputy director of the Centre for Creative Arts.
 Prior to assembling the Freeplay Board with former Executive Director Paul Callaghan, Hugh held a position on the board of the Australian Network for Art and Technology for six years, serving for two years as board chair.
 Hugh is the founder and creative director of Analogue Art Map, and works from his practice as an artist have been exhibited internationally.
 He is pursuing a PhD in transmedia gaming through Monash University.